 Have you ever struggled to find recipes that fit your preferences, restrictions, and ingredients?
-You're not alone—many face decision fatigue, wasted time, and lost confidence in the kitchen.
+You know you’re not alone!
+Many face decision fatigue, wasted time, and lost confidence in the kitchen.

-Our app helps people like you with personalized, easy-to-follow recipes and efficient ingredient planning, making cooking stress-free and enjoyable.
+We made an app to help people like you with personalized, easy-to-follow recipes and efficient ingredient planning, making cooking stress-free and enjoyable.

 ROLE